Dive into the heart of community in Denali. Be a part of the local, independent hot spot. Love what you do.

 Something happens to you when you work at the Black Bear.
 People start smiling at you because they remember your face from their favorite place.
 You make friends with all the cool kids who want to go on adventures with you.
 Random people want to know your life story.
 You actually want to hang out with your co-workers while you are not working.
 And your mind is totally blown by the amazing beauty that surrounds you.
 You will never be the same again.

-Owners, Becki and Adam are very involved with their business.
-Adam is all behind the scenes, as king of finance, accounting, logistics, and innovation.
-And Becki is all hands-on.
+Black Bear has two owners: Becki Klauss and Adam Stout.
+Adam is 100% behind the scenes, as king of finance, accounting, logistics, and innovation.
+He resides in Oklahoma full time.
+And Becki is the face of Black Bear, very engaged and all hands-on.
 She is there nearly every day, filling many roles: GM, HR, lead trainer, customer service guru...
-She will often be seen running food, helping customers, and lending an extra hand.
-There is a definite community among staff, especially those in employee housing.
+She will often be seen running food, helping customers, mental health triage, and lending an extra hand.
+There is a definite community among staff.
 It's an exciting place to be a part of.

 The Black Bear is essentially a close-knit community of seasonal staff, coming together in a 4-month spurt of collective energy to fuel the gears of a true mom and pop shop in the middle of remote, wild beauty.